-If you’re reading this, chances are you haven’t gotten your hands on an Xbox Series X or Xbox Series S yet.
-And you’re far from alone — just like with the PS5, finding Microsoft’s newest consoles has been a frustrating lottery of random restocks that sell out mere moments after they go live.
+Still trying to get your hands on an Xbox Series X or Xbox Series S?
+You’re not alone — just like with the PS5, finding Microsoft’s newest consoles has been a frustrating lottery of random restocks that sell out mere moments after they go live.

-Fortunately, you don’t have to go about your quest for an Xbox Series X alone.
+Fortunately, you don’t have to go about your quest for an Xbox Series X without any help.
 We’ve compiled a handy list of the best retailers to check frequently, as well as various tips and tricks that will give you the best shot at adding that shiny new system to your cart.

 Xbox Series X and Xbox Series S restocks: Where to buy